mlswg/mls-protocol/draft-barnes-mls-protocol.md

 * Requires:
   * DH group
   * Injection from DH outputs to private keys
+* Provides:
+  * Only holders of a private leaf key can derive the tree root key
 * Node content:
   * Public key
   * Private key (optional)